Cole Palmer returns as Rosenior makes five Chelsea changes vs Crystal Palace | OneFootball

 OneFootball Videos

-Liam Rosenior has had a fine start to life at Chelsea, winning three of his four games in charge so far (L1).
+Liam Rosenior has had a fine start to life at Chelsea, winning three of his four games in charge (L1).

-The only defeat in that run came against Arsenal, with the Blues falling to a 3-2 defeat in the first leg of their EFL Cup semi-final clash at Stamford Bridge.
+The only defeat in that run came against Arsenal, with the Blues falling to a 3-2 defeat in the first leg of their League Cup semi-final at Stamford Bridge.

-Since then, Chelsea have kept back-to-back clean sheets, and Rosenior will hope for more of the same when the Blues head east of the capital later today.
+Chelsea have subsequently kept back-to-back clean sheets, and Rosenior will hope for more of the same when they head east of the capital later today.

 That win moved them up to eighth in the Champions League standings, keeping their hopes of securing automatic qualification to the last 16 alive.